 Sometimes, even the best defensive driver ends up in an accident.
 Drowsy driving can be difficult to prove.
 Often, police and insurance companies only record it if the driver admits to being tired.
 Dash cameras and witness testimony can also help reconstruct what happened.

-No matter what, please call our Tacoma car accident attorneys at 253.272.5226.
+No matter what, please call our Tacoma car accident attorneys.
 Even if we can’t prove that the driver was drowsy, we may be able to help.
 It’s always free to call us to ask questions or get an initial consultation on your case.